Soltvadkert: Tourism

 Soltvadkert is one of Hungary's most visited towns.
-The city center has numerous specialty shops and restaurants offering fine food.
-Soltvadkert offers a variety of community programs every month.
+The city center has numerous specialty shops and restaurants that offer fine food.
+The town center is home to a nationally renowned confectionery and coffee shop, famous for housing the "National Cake of the Year" competition every year, held on August 20, Hungary's King Day.
+Soltvadkert also offers a variety of community programs every month and hosts a number of concerts and festivals in the summer.

 The nearby Lake Vadkert is visited by many people all year long.
-In the summer, it hosts a number of concerts and festivals.
-The town center is also home to a nationally renowned confectionery and coffee shop, famous for housing the "National Cake of the Year" competition every year, held on August 20, Hungary's King Day.

 Sports

 Vadkert FC is a professional football team from Soltvadkert.
 They are widely known in the region and their games attract many fans.
 Soltvadkert is the hometown of retired tennis player Ágnes Szávay.